-The Phlebotomy program at South Arkansas Community College is only one semester in length and students successful in all 12 credit hours will graduate with a certificate of proficiency.
-Application to the program isn't required but is on a first-enrolled basis if tuition and fees are paid on time.
+The Phlebotomy program at South Arkansas Community College is only one semester in length and students successful in the 7 credit hour course will graduate with a Certificate of Proficiency (CP) from the college.
+Application to the program isn't required.
+Admission is on a first-enrolled basis if tuition and fees are paid on time.

 Phlebotomy certification is NOT required by the State of Arkansas but may be required by individual health care facilities for employment.
 Each class is limited to a maximum of 14 students.
 The first 14 students who complete the admission process to South Arkansas Community College will be allowed to register for the course and pay tuition and fees.
 Positions in the class cannot be held for specific individuals until admission requirements are met.
-There will be NO exceptions to this rule.
 If students fail to pay tuition and fees on time, those students will be dropped from the course and additional students will be allowed to register for the vacated positions in the class.

 Program Completion and Graduation Requirements